jingzhian/mkdocs-md-notes/docs/psychiatry.md

 Medication-related Disorders
 ----------------------------

-### Extrapyramidal symoptom associated with antipsychotics
+### Extrapyramidal symptom associated with antipsychotics

 L1 in \| L3 in \| L2 in Effect & Description & Pharmacotherapy\
 Parkinsonism & Gradual-onset tremor, rigidity, and bradykinesia & benztropine, amantadine\